| return to homepage return to updates

 Reviewer #2, who was the original referee, also concludes his review with more unnecessarily heavy-handed dismissals.
 The first responses to my paper were strangely antagonistic, and this reviewer keeps up the attitude here.
 Because he does not comprehend my argument, he assume the fault must be all mine.
 I think it is clear by now that the fault is due to his very poor knowledge of both classical and relativistic kinematics.
 All his conceptions are sloppy and he fails to make any of the important distinctions.
 Furthermore, he fails to understand me when I make them for him, although I am using high school algebra.
 I suppose I shouldn't be too hard on him, since current physics is populated by people just like him.
 If anybody understood basic kinematics, then Einstein's mistakes, including the misassignment of the "Galilean transformation", would not have already lasted 100 years.
 We are clearly living in an era where all physicists have skipped basic classical instruction to race into specialization or esoterica.
 They never took the time to learn fundamental concepts such as how variables are assigned in kinematics.
 Physicists now do math without ever attaching it firmly to underlying concepts.
 The math has become freefloating.

+As another example of this, look at his continued insistence that there is no invariance across a classical kinetic energy transform.
+He does this by showing that the rock and its observer will get different numbers for the rock's kinetic energy.
+It is beyond belief that he would assert it, except that this is current wisdom.
+He is just stating what everyone accepts.
+The absurdity does not reveal itself to current physicists at all.
 The reason that it is absurd is that there is no transform.
 He is saying there is no invariance, or conservation of kinetic energy; but the reason there is no invariance is that there is no transform.
 Invariance is a concept that applies to transforms.
 There either is or is not invariance across a transform.
 But of course this assumes you have a transform.
 The stone cannot possibly measure any kinetic energy, by definition.
 You cannot transform from a zero constant.
 A transform requires two sets of variables.
 Zero is not a variable.
 This reviewer's example is therefore just silly.

 The reviewer hasn't shown invariance, he has just shown the definition of kinetic energy.
 I showed above that his Galilean transforms didn't work because they resolved to the equation x = vt, which is the definition of velocity.
 Likewise, his example of kinetic energy transformed from the rock to the observer simply resolves to the definition of kinetic energy, K = mv2/2.
 This is not a real transform.
 It is a fake and manufactured transform, so that variance across it is proof of absolutely nothing.